 How To Take Care of Birkenstock Sandals

-If you’re the proud owner of a pair of Birkenstock sandals then you will know only too well the comfort they bring.
-That signature cork footbed contours to your foot arches and provides the perfect amount of support to take care of your feet and joints as you walk.
+If you’re the proud owner of a pair of Birkenstock sandals, you will know only too well the comfort they bring.
+That signature cork footbed contours to your foot arches and provides the perfect amount of support to care for your feet and joints as you walk.
 But do you know how to return the favour?

 Here are a few essential tips on how to take care of your Birkenstock sandals (and how not to) so you can keep your Birks as happy as they keep you:

 Rule number one of caring for Birkenstocks is never to expose them to extreme or direct heat.
 The cork footbeds and EVA (Ethyl Vinyl Acetate) soles of Birkenstocks don’t do too well when exposed to concentrated heat sources like radiators, fireplaces or blow dryers, as this can cause the cork to dry out and crack.
 You should also avoid leaving them in hot cars or direct sunlight for long periods of time.

 Don’t be tempted to try any ‘quick fix’ drying methods if your Birks get wet – air drying them slowly and gently is the only way.